SYip/iluvapis/are-you-an-api-techical-leader.md

   to very precisely craft complex API proxy polices for consumption by developers.

 ## Question 0: How would one may use an API Gateway?
-What is it's purpose?

 - Experience with Continuous Integration tools preferably Jenkins.